CP1404/Practicals/prac_02/README.md

-# Practical 02 - Functions, GitHub
+# Practical 02 - Functions, Git Version Control

 This week (and from now on), we'll be using Git and GitHub for our work.